-“I knew that I wanted to change things, but I could see that would mean stepping out of my comfort zone.
-That was frightening.”
+“I knew that I wanted to change things, but stepping out of my comfort zone felt frightening.”

 What work were you doing previously?